UselessMnemonic/OpenWiz/README.md

 * `message` : A string that describes the error, sometimes useful for the client.
 ## How to use
 Simply import the code into your project.
 No NuGet package exists (yet!)
 If you plan to have the user input the IP of their lights, you need only use `WizHandle` and `WizSocket`.
 If you are seeking to enable auto-discovery, you will need the user's Home ID in conjuction with `WizDiscoveryService`.
-This is done in good faith for any people that happen to use lights on the same LAN on different Home ID's.
-Registration is not required, however, to change a light's state.
-Please be curteous.
+This is done in good faith to avoid modifying the state of another home's lights.

+Registration is not required to modify a light's state, however please be curteous.
 ### Receiving updates
 This section is under construction.
 For a general example, see the test directoy.